-This section describes the types of finance year, but generally of three to ten years.
-Long-term included in the research.
-Financial institutions can corporate loans are in particular useful to finance invest in companies through a number of modalities. expansion plans, which only generate rewards after some period of time.
-The proceeds of corporate loans Financial institutions can provide credit to a company.
-This includes providing loans and the underwriting of can be used for all activities of the company.
-Often share and bond issuances.
-Investments by the means long-term loans are extended by a loan syndicate, of holding shares and bonds of a company were not which is a group of banks brought together by one covered by this research.
-This section outlines the or more arranging banks.
-The loan syndicate will different types of financing, how they were researched, only undersign the loan agreement if the company and the implications for the study. can provide certain guarantees that interest and repayments on the loan will be fulfilled.
+This section describes the types of finance included in the research.
+Financial institutions can invest in companies through a number of modalities.
+Financial institutions can provide credit to a company.
+This includes providing loans and the underwriting of share and bond issuances.
+Investments by the means of holding shares and bonds of a company were not covered by this research.
+This section outlines the different types of financing, how they were researched, and the implications for the study.